japleitez/peecko-api-doc/README.md

                 "energy",
                 "endurance"
             ],
-            "description": "This is a quick routine that is focused mainly on hips and hamstrings", "resume": "She is a LA-based yoga trainer who specialises in yoga therapeutics for scoliosis, streess and anxiety", "player": "youtube",
+            "description": "This is a quick routine that is focused mainly on hips and hamstrings.
+Perfect for recovery/sore muscles and working on your flexibility", "resume": "She is a LA-based yoga trainer who specialises in yoga therapeutics for scoliosis, stress, anxiety, depression, and many other modern day imbalances and health issues", "player": "youtube",
-            "favorite": true,
+            "favorite": false,
             "coach-website": "https://peecko.com/",
             "coach-email": "julia.hernandez@gmail.com",
             "coach-instagram": "julialux"
         },
     ]
 }
 ```